ZQuestClassic/ZQuestClassic/resources/docs/packaging_quests.md

 `zc.cfg`, etc).
 The export tool will copy this folder into the package folder at the end, which allows you to overwrite whatever you want.

+# Customizing your package

+If certain assets are found in ZC's folder, ZC will use them instead of default assets.
+To provide your own asset for whatever feature, add it to the `My Game_extra` folder as indicated.

 ## Icons

-If a PNG is present at `My Game_extra/assets/icon.png`, it will be used as the icon for the exe.
+If a PNG is present at `assets/icon.png`, it will be used as the icon for the exe.
 Only PNG is supported, and it must be 32bpp ARGB.

 ## Logo

-If a PNG is present at `My Game_extra/assets/logo.png`, it will be used in place of the ZQuest Classic logo on the save select screen.
+If a PNG is present at `assets/logo.png`, it will be used on the save select screen.

+## Title Music

+If a MP3 is present at `assets/title_music.mp3`, it will be used on the save select screen.